iqbal-lab-org/gramtools/README.md

 [![Build Status](https://travis-ci.org/iqbal-lab-org/gramtools.svg?branch=master)](https://travis-ci.org/iqbal-lab-org/gramtools)

 # gramtools
-**TL;DR** Genome inference using prior information encoded as a refernce graph.
+**TL;DR** Genome inference using prior information encoded as a reference graph.

-Gramtools builds a directed acyclical graph (DAG) of genetic variance from a population of genomes.
-Given a sample of reads, the graph is then annotated with quasimap coverage information.
-A personal reference genome for the population can then be infered from the annotated graph.
+Gramtools builds a directed acyclical graph (DAG) of genetic variation from a population of genomes.
+Given sequence data from a haploid individual, alleles on the graph are annotated with coverage information.
+A personalised reference genome for the sample being studied can then be inferred from the annotated graph.

 ## Install
 ```pip3 install git+https://github.com/iqbal-lab-org/gramtools```